utep-cs-arch-classes/proj1-tok-bamariscal/src/README.md

 copy_str
 ---------------
 **copy_str**
-- copy a pointer into a new pointer in order to know how many chars to copy cased on input integer
+- copy a pointer into a new pointer in order to know how many chars to copy based on input integer

 tokenize
 ---------------